Sijie-Yang/AI-Tripcard/README.md

-# 🇸🇬 SG TripCard - Your Personal Singapore Discovery Companion
+# 🇸🇬 SG TripCard - Your Personal Singapore Discovery Companion for 60 Iconic Locations

 > Celebrating 60 years of Singapore with an AI-powered interactive map for discovering 60 iconic locations